Nottingham Field

-Nottingham Field is an 8,533-seat multi-purpose stadium in the western United States, located on the campus of the University of Northern Colorado in Greeley, Colorado.
+Nottingham Field is an 8,533-seat multi-purpose stadium in the Western United States, located on the campus of the University of Northern Colorado in Greeley, Colorado.
 It is home to the Northern Colorado Bears football and track and field programs.

 History

 Nottingham Field was erected in 1995 to relieve the aging facilities at Jackson Field.
 UNC won consecutive Division II national football titles in 1996 and 1997, their second and third seasons at Nottingham Field.
 The Bears moved up to Division I-AA (now FCS) in 2004 and joined the Big Sky Conference in 2006.

-The stadium's initial capacity was 6,500 and it is named for Victor R. Nottingham, a former Colorado State College of Education (UNC) student body president who spearheaded the effort to raise private funds for the entire $4 million project.
+The stadium's initial capacity was 6,500 and it is named for Victor R. Nottingham, a former Colorado State College of Education (UNC) student body president who spearheaded the effort to raise private funds for the entire $4 million project..
+Nottingham, was the first $100,000 donor to UNC athletics.
+In 2014, the school replaced his regular season ticket seat with a gold seat to honor his legacy.

-The natural grass field is aligned north-northeast to south-southwest at an approximate elevation of 4780 ft above sea level.
+The field is aligned north-northeast to south-southwest at an approximate elevation of 4780 ft above sea level.